GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 ### What Was That?

 Looking at logs or metrics of production systems will often result in finding mysteries.
-"Why did that line go up?"
-"Is that and error or just noise?"
+"Why did that line go up?" or "Is that an error or is it just noise?"

-The lazy DM can crowd source and answer with a "What Was That?" session.
+A clever/lazy DM can crowd source an answer using a "What Was That?" session.

 * [Prior to session] Find your conundrum and capture it in a screenshot, snippet, or specific steps to reproduce